envkey/envkeygo/README.md

 ENVKEY_SHOULD_CACHE=1 ./your-program
 ```

+## envkey-source

+Using a language-specific library like this one is the easiest and fastest method of integrating with EnvKey.
+However, the [envkey-source](https://docs-v2.envkey.com/docs/envkey-source) executable, which this library wraps, provides additional options and functionality when used directly from the command line.
+Features such as automatic reloads and change hooks are not available in EnvKey's language-specific SDKs.
+If you're comfortable with the command line, need additional flexibility, or want to maximize EnvKey's potential, consider using envkey-source directly.

+## ENVKEY / .env file / .envkey file resolution order and precedence

+1. `ENVKEY` environment variable has highest precedence.

+2. If neither `ENVKEY` environment variable isn't set, the library searches for either a `.env`(with an `ENVKEY` set) or a `.envkey` file (JSON with `orgId` and `appId` set), starting in the current directory then checking recursively upwards.
+The file found at the lowest depth (i.e., closest to the current directory) is chosen.
+If both files are found at the same depth, the `.env` file takes precedence.

+3. If an `.envkey` or `.env` file with an `ENVKEY` set in it still hasn't been found, check for`.env` with `ENVKEY` present at `~/.env`.

+4. If `.env` _without_ `ENVKEY` is found, overrides are still applied, unless an existing environment variable is already set, in which case that takes precedence.
+If an `.envkey` is found, no further lookup for `.env` above this location occurs.

 ## x509 error / ca-certificates

-On a stripped down OS like Alpine Linux, you may get an `x509: certificate signed by unknown authority` error when envkeygo attempts to load your config. envkey-source (which envkeygo wraps) tries to handle this by including its own set of trusted CAs via [gocertifi](https://github.com/certifi/gocertifi), but if you're getting this error anyway, you can fix it by ensuring that the `ca-certificates` dependency is installed.
+On a stripped down OS like Alpine Linux, you may get an `x509: certificate signed by unknown authority` error when attempting to load your config.
+You can fix it by ensuring that the `ca-certificates` dependency is installed.
 On Alpine you'll want to run:

 ```
 apk add --no-cache ca-certificates